Newsman/nopCommerce-NewsMAN/README.md

-# NewsmanApp plugin for WordPress & Remarketing
+# NewsmanApp plugin for Nopcommerce
 [NewsmanApp](https://www.newsman.com) plugin for Nopcommerce.
 This is the easiest way to connect your Blog with Newsman.com.
 Generate an API KEY in your [NewsmanApp](https://www.newsman.com) account, install this plugin and you will be able to collect and sync subscribers, remarketing and forms.

 # Instalation